BeatrizNeaime/BeatrizNeaime/README.md

 ## Hey there!
 My name is Beatriz Neaime.

-- 📚 Computer Engineering student;
+- 📚 Computer Engineer;
 - ❤️ Passionate about front-end development;
 - 🤗 Your help will be welcome anytime;
+- 👩🏽‍💻 Fullstack web developer at Santo Cartão;
 - 📫 You can contact me at: beatrizneaime@outlook.com;

 ### :fire: Contributions